-WHEREAS, the parties are party to that certain Agreement of Limited Partnership dated as of March 24, 2006 (the " Original Partnership Agreement"), as amended by that certain First Amendment to Agreement of Limited Partnership dated as of July 21, 2006 (" Amendment No. 1") and that certain Second Amendment to Agreement of Limited Partnership dated as of December 8, 2006 but effective July 21, 2006 (" Amendment No. 2");
+WHEREAS, the parties are party to that certain Agreement of Limited Partnership dated as of March 24, 2006 (the "Original Partnership Agreement"), as amended by that certain First Amendment to Agreement of Limited Partnership dated as of July 21, 2006 ("Amendment No. 1") and that certain Second Amendment to Agreement of Limited Partnership dated as of December 8, 2006 but effective July 21, 2006 ("Amendment No. 1") and that certain Second Amendment to Agreement of Limited Partnership dated as of December 8, 2006 but effective July 21, 2006 ("Amendment No. 1") and that certain Second Amendment to Agreement of Limited Partnership dated as of December 8, 2006 but effective July 21, 2006 ("Amendment No. 2");